Building Transactional Web Apps with Next.js 15, Prisma, and Vercel

 Server Actions for Writes

-Adding to cart, updating quantities, checkout—all handled through Server Actions.
+Mutations—adding items, updating quantities, submitting forms—are handled through Server Actions.
 No need to build and maintain a separate API layer.

 'use server'